ocrmypdf/OCRmyPDF/docs/installation.rst

 .. code-block:: bash

-    pip3 install --user ocrmypdf
+    pip install --user ocrmypdf

 You should then be able to run ``ocrmypdf --version`` and see that the latest version was located.

-Since ``pip3 install --user`` does not work correctly on some platforms, notably Ubuntu 16.04 and older, and the Homebrew version of Python, instead use this for a system wide installation:
+Since ``pip install --user`` does not work correctly on some platforms, notably Ubuntu 16.04 and older, and the Homebrew version of Python, instead use this for a system wide installation:

 .. code-block:: bash

-    pip3 install ocrmypdf
+    pip install ocrmypdf

 .. note::